We aspire to improve the well-being of students, their families, and communities through our clinical services and programs.

 From Mohamad Khraizat, Director, Regional Alliance for Healthy Schools

-Thank you for your continued support and dedication to our mission.
+Thank you for your continued dedication to your child’s health and well-being.

 Events & Resources